magento/devdocs/guides/v1.0/frontend-dev-guide/javascript/jquery-widget-tabs.md

 Specifically, the tabs widget implements the following:

-*	Switching between tab pages
+*	Switching between tab pages.
-*	Loading static tab content, or loading tab content by Ajax requests, when clicking on the tab
+*	Loading static tab content, or loading tab content by Ajax requests, when clicking on the tab.
-*	Setting active tab on initialization
+*	Setting active tab on initialization.
-*	Rendering tab pages vertically or horizontally
+*	Rendering tab pages vertically or horizontally.

-The Tabs widget source is located in the `<your Magento install dir>/pub/lib/mage/backend` directory.
+The tabs widget source is <a href="{{site.mage2000url}}lib/web/mage/backend/tabs.js"}}lib/web/mage/backend/tabs.js</a>.
 All tab pages in Magento Admin panel are implemented using the tabs widget.

+<p class="q">what about the tabs.js in lib/web/mage/tabs.js - is it used somewhere?</p>

 <h2 id="fedg_tabs_init">Initialize the tabs widget</h2>
+For information about how to initilize a widget in a JS component or `.phtml` template, see the <a href="{{site.baseurl}}frontend-dev-guide/javascript/">Initialize JavaScript</a> topic.

+<h3 id="tabs_init_ex">Examples of tabs initialization</h3>

-Example 1, where the first tab is active by default:
+Example 1, when initialized like this, he first tab is active by default:

 <pre>$('#tabs').tabs();  </pre>